orbeon/orbeon-forms-doc/form-builder/http-services.md

 - **Request Body**
     - This applies to the `POST` and `PUT` methods.
     - The XML document to send to the service.
 When using the "HTML Form" serialization, this is converted to name/value pairs.
+- **Service Response has Binary Content**
+    - [SINCE Orbeon Forms 2020.1]
+    - Check this if you know that the service returns binary content, such as an image.
+This is necessary if the [`<fr:control-setattachment>`](/form-builder/actions-syntax.md#setting-the-value-of-an-attachment-control) action makes use of the response.

 ### Serializations